jdmar3/inls161/_posts/2017-07-12-single-multiple-outputs.md

 Tomorrow, we are going to learn one more output format and then learn how to script all of our outputs together so that we can save ourselves time.

 I would like you to go through the Writing Shell Scripts tutorial by William Shotts for tomorrow.{% sidenote 'shell-scripts' 'Shotts, William, Jr. “Writing Shell Scripts.”
-LinuxCommand.org.
-Accessed July 6, 2016. http://linuxcommand.org/lc3_writing_shell_scripts.php.' %}
+LinuxCommand.org. http://linuxcommand.org/lc3_writing_shell_scripts.php.' %}
 This will show you the basics of scripting.
 The scripts that we will write will be very, very simple, but it is good to have looked over this before we start.